HankyAd/HankyAd.github.io/README.md

 2. Input the username of a streamer on twitch.
 This value is stored using local storage, and will load the new streamer when going back to the main page

 3. Input a watch ID of the desired youtube link.
 This is also stored using local storage, and will load the correct video when returning to the main page.

+#Reflection
+Functionality

+The website works as intended.
+It's responsive, the page loads correctly.
+All the dashboard items all load the correct way.

+Maintainability
+Code is simple, and concise in most cases.
+Instances like storing links to localStorage take up very few lines of code, and are incredibly easy to understand.
+The CSS is less comprehensive, with more repeated code than i would like.
+However, The website maintains responsive on all devices.

+Usability
+The website isn't fully configurable.
+The calendar and the Twitter timeline proved difficult to change.
+The calendar required an incredibly unique key, that required you to create a new embed link.
+Twitter, due to the nature of how the embed is called, will not change from the default value given in the <a href> tag put in the body.

+Other than this, i believe that the site is still incredibly usable.
+With little event driven inputs on the main page, and no menus, the main page is well laid out and easy to navigate.

+The settings page is very straightforward, with just 3 event driven inputs, and all confirm to the user when the value is taken.

+Accessibility
+The main page is very accessible.
+Clear white background, with clear black text makes it easier to read.
+It could be said that on a portrait mobile screen, the Calendar can be less clear and more difficult to read, however.

+The settings page includes very clear instructions on how to configure the home page, providing images for the youtube and twitch links.